16th Karmapa, Rangjung Rigpe Dorje: Early life and first Black Crown Ceremony

 He was taken to the Palpung Monastery where the 11th Tai Situpa, Pema Wangchok, gave him ordination, the Bodhisattva vows and many teachings.
 Beru Khyentse Lodro Miza Pampa'i Gocha taught him the tantras.
 Bo Kangkar Rinpoche taught him the sutras.
 Jamgon Palden Kyentse Oser taught him Mahamudra and the Six Yogas of Naropa.
 He regarded the 11th Tai Situpa, Pema Wangchok, and the 2nd Jamgön Kongtrül Khyentse Öser as his root gurus.
 In 1931, at the age of seven, he performed his first Black Crown ceremony.
 He received his hair cutting ceremony at age thirteen from Thubten Gyatso, 13th Dalai Lama.

 Education and Receiving Important Transmissions

 During his education, he received all the Kagyu transmissions and was also taught by the Sakya Trizin for many years.
-In the beginning of 1940, he went into retreat, and in 1947, started a pilgrimage to India together with Tenzin Gyatso, the 14th Dalai Lama.
+In the beginning of 1940, he went into retreat, and in 1947, started a pilgrimage to India, before another one in 1956 together with Tenzin Gyatso, the 14th Dalai Lama.
 Rangjung continued his education with the 10th Mindrolling Trichen of the Nyingma School and it was concluded with the Kalachakra initiation of the Gelugpa School.
 Rangjung had therefore received all the major teachings of all the major Tibetan Buddhist schools.